4000 STUDENT LEARNING AND DISTRICT INSTRUCTIONAL GOALS

 - minors to visual depictions that are obscene, child pornography or harmful to minors as defined in the Children’s Internet Protection Act.

-The Superintendent or designee shall develop and implement procedures that provide for the safety and security of students using electronic mail, chat rooms and other forms of direct electronic communications; monitoring the online activities of students using district computers and restricting student access to materials that are harmful to minors.
+The Superintendent or designee shall develop and implement procedures that provide for the safety and security of students using email, web-based services and other forms of direct electronic communications monitoring the online activities of students using district computers and restricting student access to materials that are harmful to minors.

-In addition, the Board prohibits the unauthorized disclosure, use and dissemination of personal information regarding students; unauthorized online access by students, including hacking and other unlawful activities, and access by students to inappropriate matter on the Internet and World Wide Web.
+In addition, the Board prohibits the unauthorized disclosure, use and dissemination of personal information regarding students; unauthorized online access by students, including hacking and other unlawful activities and access by students to inappropriate matter and resources on the Internet.
 The Superintendent or designee shall establish and implement procedures that enforce these restrictions.

-The computer network coordinator designated under the district’s policy on the acceptable use of district computers (Policy 4526) shall monitor and examine all district computer network activities to ensure compliance with this policy and accompanying regulation.
+The Director of Technology Operations, designated under the district’s policy on the acceptable use of district computers (Policy 4526), shall monitor and examine all district computer network activities to ensure compliance with this policy and accompanying regulation.
 He/she shall also be responsible for ensuring that staff and students receive training on their requirements.

-All users of the district’s computer network, including access to the Internet and World Wide Web, must understand that use is a privilege, not a right, and any such use entails responsibility.
-They must comply with the requirements of this policy and accompanying regulation, in addition to generally accepted rules of network etiquette, and the district’s policy on acceptable use of computers.
+All users of the district’s computer network, including access to the Internet, must understand that use is a privilege, not a right, and any such use entails responsibility and is intended only for instructional or business and not personal use.
+They must comply with the requirements of this policy and accompanying regulation, in addition to generally accepted rules of network etiquette and the district’s policy on acceptable use of computers.
 Failure to comply may result in disciplinary action including, but not limited to, the revocation of computer access privileges.

 As part of this policy and Policy 4526, the district shall also provide age-appropriate instruction regarding appropriate online behavior, including

-- interacting with other individuals on social networking sites and in chat rooms and
+- interacting with other individuals on social networking sites and other web-based platforms or services and

 Instruction will be provided even if the district prohibits students from accessing social networking sites or chat rooms on district computers.